ericrasch/dotfiles-local/README.md

 # dotfiles-local
-A place to keep track of my personal dotfile configs
+A place to keep track of my personal dotfile configs and setting up a new machine

+### Summary / Overview
+1. Install Homebrew
+2. Add a new SSH key from the new machine to Github
+3. Clone this repo to your home directory
+4. Install `zsh` and `oh-my-zsh`, making `zsh` the default shell
+5. Clone the thoughtbot dotfiles repo
+6. Install `rcm` and run `rcup` to symlink dotfiles
+7. Import iTerm preferences and color theme
+8. Install VS Code and import preferences and install extensions

 ### Steps to move my environment to another machine